ember-learn/guides-source/guides/release/components/block-content.md

 </Card>
 ```

-As you are not using named blocks, you can simply yield the content you would like to add.
+As you are not using named blocks, you can simply yield the content you would like to add, which becomes the default yield block.